Sea Ltd (NYSE: SE) may not ring a bell to non-investors, but Shopee certainly would.

-Shopee is the largest e-commerce platform in Southeast Asia with over US$23 billion products and services sold from the start of 2020 through to September.
+Shopee is the largest e-commerce platform in Southeast Asia with over 280 million total average visits in 2020.

 While the coronavirus pandemic has affected many businesses the world over, Sea has been a beneficiary.

-It’s no wonder Sea’s share price has risen over 400% this year alone, compared to the Nasdaq Composite‘s rise of “just” 44%.
+It’s no wonder Sea’s share price (shown by the blue line below) has risen over 200% in the past year alone, compared to the Nasdaq Composite‘s rise of “just” 44%.
 The Nasdaq is a barometer of how technology stocks perform in the US.

 What Led to Sea’s Share Price Rise?